CaptchaSamurai/Math-Unicode-keyboard-overlay-Linux-XKB/README.md

 ## Quickly move between keyboards
 ```
-setxkbmap -layout <name of a keyboard layout, like "mtf" or "us">
+setxkbmap -layout <name of a keyboard layout, like "mth" or "us">
 ```

 To move quickly between layouts you can assign keyboard shortcut to "setxkbmap -layout xyz" commands.
 Simply go to: Settings → Keyboard Shortcus.